stelzinga/MF/Management_Framework.md

     - Take intelligent risks
     - Act like an owner of #OneLinkedIn
     - Embody diversity, inclusion, and belonging

 ### Bylaws
 Bylaws represent a broad range of texts that frame the *conditions* under which the Venture *must* operate and how it *must* organise itself.
-Bylaws represent the Venture's interpretation of laws, rules, regulations and guidelines imposed by the Environment and which effectively provide *boundaries* on Services and on how Operations can be performed.
+Bylaws represent the Venture's interpretation of laws, rules, regulations and guidelines imposed by the Environment and which effectively provide *boundaries* on Services and Operations.
 They result from the fact that the Venture operates directly or indirectly in one or more Countries with corporate and tax laws and Sectors that are regulated globally and/or nationally.
 In addition, Ventures can themselves define rules with regards to what it deems the Venture should comply with even if this is not mandated by any official institution.
 Often, such Venture imposed rules will also embody the Values mentioned above.
 The definition of Bylaws is a result from the SWOT process, see below.

-Examples of Bylaws are Articles of Association, Company Laws, Company Policies, Company Rules, Normative Documentation, etc.
+Examples of Bylaws are Articles of Association, Company Laws, Company Policies, Company Rules, etc.

 Obtaining knowledge, and interpretation of applicable laws, rules and regulations is part and parcel of Bylaws.
 This is often achieved through the Business Functions:
 - Compliance: regulations specific to the Sector the Services are delivered in
-- Risk: specific regulations w/r to Risk if applicable
+- Risk: specific laws or regulations w/r to Risk if applicable
-- CorpSec - Legal: corporate law
+- Legal: corporate law
-- CorpSec - Tax: tax law, applicable to Profit and Salaries
+- Tax: tax law, applicable to Profit and Salaries
 - Human Resources: employment law
 - Finance: Financial reporting standards, capital requirements

-It is up to Management to assure Objectives are implemented such that they comply with Bylaws.

 ### SWOT
 A SWOT, or *Impact Assessment* reviews all internal aspect of the Venture (Operations, Management and their respective deliverables including Services) versus external forces (Clients, Suppliers, Environment and their respective deliverables) to assess to what extent the Venture's *internal* *Strengths* and *Weaknesses* combined with *external* *Threats* and *Opportunities* make the Mission achievable, or more generally enable the increase of Revenue, decrease of Cost and of Risk in a sustainable manner.
 SWOT is an important deliverable for a Manager as it allows to define how to adjust the Venture to avoid or counter Threats and to take advantage of Opportunities given the Venture's Strengths and Weaknesses.
-The key inputs to a SWOT are the Operational Plan (or less holistically the Tactical or Strategic Plan) and Intel (both discussed below).
-SWOT feeds into the definition of Sub-Goals and Projects (see below) to seize Opportunities and/or remediate Weaknesses in Routines.
+The key inputs to a SWOT are the Operational Plan (or less holistically the Tactical or Strategic Plan) and Intel, both discussed below.
+SWOT feeds into the Change to seize Opportunities and/or remediate Weaknesses in the Run.
 Additionally, a SWOT can yield changes in deliverables of the other Management Functions (Organising, Leading and Controlling).
-The SWOT also feeds Context (see above).
 SWOT is most impactful when performed as a *continuous process*.
-Note that SWOT is also the name of a well known Management Tool for assessing how a Venture is doing.
+SWOT is also the name of a Management Tool for assessing how a Venture is doing.
 However, in the Profile, SWOT is the name given to *any* process or framework assessing the impact of forces from outside or inside the Venture and the manner in which the Venture adapts through Management.

 ### Goals
 Goals are outcome statements that define how the Venture is trying to accomplish its Mission and how it tries to align the Mission to the Vision over time.
 Goals are most often expressed in terms of Revenue, Cost and Risk, and thus indirectly the Services it aims to deliver through Operations.
 Goals are an intrinsic part of the RPT, see [### Reduced Profile Tree], and are the overarching driver for Objectives.